VCU-CS-Capstone/CS-25-334-llms-for-clinical-notes/Status Reports/Status Report Fall Week 10.md

 **Preetam Ghosh:**

 ## 1) Accomplishments this week ##
-   - Worked on our tasks.
+   - Add more fields to Web Tool

 ## 2) Milestones to be completed next week ##
-   - Continue Working on tasks and prepare to show more by next meeting.
+   -  Working Version of web tool that accepts field values

 ## 3) Issues, problems or concerns ##
    - No issues to report!